amadasunese/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that prints “Hello, World”, followed by a new line to the standard output.
 A script that displays a confused smiley "(Ôo)'.
+Display the content of the file.
+Display the content of 2 files
+Display the last 10 lines of a file
+Display the first 10 lines of a file
+A script that displays the third line of the file
+A shell script that creates a file named
+A script that writes into the file
+A script that duplicates the last line of the file
+A script that deletes all the regular files
+A script that counts the number of directories and sub-directories in the current directory.
+A script that takes a list of words as input and prints only words that appear exactly once.
+A script that displays the 10 newest files in the current directory.
+Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+Replace all characters A and c from input to Z and e respectively.
+A script that removes all letters c and C from input.
+A script that reverse its input.
+A script that displays all users and their home directories, sorted by users.
+A command that finds all empty files and directories in the current directory and all sub-directories.
+A script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+A script that decodes acrostics that use the first letter of each line.